 Sometimes doubts are genuine and cause us to think, and that is good.
 But sometimes they are a smoke screen to hide a moral problem ... we fear that if we come to Christ, believe in him and accept him as our Savior, we will have to give up some things we know instinctively are wrong.

 Thus it is choice, not chance, that determines our beliefs and therefore our eternal destiny.
 As God's Word says, "Choose today whom you will serve."3

 Indeed, "The heavens declare the glory of God; the skies proclaim the work of his hands.
 Day after day they pour forth speech; night after night they display knowledge.
 There is no speech or language where their voice is not heard.
 Their voice goes out into all the earth, their words to the ends of the world."4

-Suggested prayer: "Dear God, if you have planted in the heart of all mankind a sense of your divine being, please open the eyes of my understanding so that I will see and know that you are indeed the God of all creation.
-In so doing please give me the courage this day to truly serve and live for you.
-Thank you for hearing and answering my prayer, gratefully in Jesus' name.
+Suggested prayer: "Dear God, if You have planted in the heart of all mankind a sense of Your divine being, please open the eyes of my understanding so that I will see and know that You are indeed the God of all creation.
+In so doing please give me the courage this day to truly serve and live for You.
+Thank You for hearing and answering my prayer, gratefully in Jesus's name.
 Amen."

 1. Romans 1:19-20 (NLT).